 Have you ever thought about how colours communicate?
 What is their mood and how does your mood influence the colours you choose?
 How about the energy of colours and what that expresses to the world?

-This is the topic of this video discussion with Jill Chivers of Shop Your Wardrobe.
+This is the topic of this video discussion with Jill Chivers of 16 Style Types.

 The Energy of Colour